ViliLipo/jaffa-frontend-swalab2020/report.md

 the result of the saga to the client who did the initial `POST /api/content`.

-It was nearly impossible to reach the client that started the saga in the HTTP-controller from the message queue event-listener, because in my architecture the part that listened to HTTP and the part that listened to the message-queue were highly decoupled, effectively running in different asynchronous _threads_.
+It was nearly impossible to reach the client that started the saga in the HTTP-controller from the message-queue event-listener, because in my architecture the part that listened to HTTP and the part that listened to the message-queue were highly decoupled, effectively running in different asynchronous _threads_.
 So to return the result of the saga, I needed